danwing/referee/draft-wing-settle-referee.md

 validation fails.
 This means certificate warnings for self-signed certificates.
 Is such fallback harmful or is it worthwhile?

-## Multiple Referees on Separate Local Domains

-If client has multiple Referees configured (due to visiting multiple networks), it is anticipated the client would do service discovery to find the network's referee and validate if the (discovered) referee is an already-known referee -- akin to {{?DNR=RFC9463}}.

-If the client only knows of one referee, this problem never occurs.
+## Distinct Local Domain with its Own Referee

+Each local domain is anticipated to have its own Referee.
+Thus, when a client visits another network, that network will have its own Referee which is learned via service discovery.
+That Referee is bootstrapped same as the 'home' network's Referee (see {{bootstrapping}}).

-## Redundant Referees on one Local Domain
+## Redundant Referees on One Local Domain

 This draft only discusses a single Referee on each Local Domain.
 Multiple Referees may well be desirable for redundancy but are out of